-In a Name/Password profile, the Name parameter specifies the username associated with the profile; the name you specify also becomes the name of the profile. - 5 To specify the password that the remote end of the link must send, set the Recv PW parameter. - If the password specified by Recv PW does not match the remote end's value for Send PW (in a Connection profile), Ascend-Send-Passwd (in a RADIUS user profile), or Ascend-Send-Secret (in a RADIUS user profile), the MAX disconnects the link. - 6 Set the value for Template Connection #. - Use the default, Template Connection=#0 (the Answer profile), to specify that the Name/Password profile use the Answer Profile as a template. - This mode supports clients dialing in over PPP and ARA, but does not support a router dialing in. - Specify a profile number between 1 and 31 to use the Connection Profile to which the number refers.
+In a Name/Password profile, the Name parameter specifies the username associated with the profile; the name you specify also becomes the name of the profile.

+5 To specify the password that the remote end of the link must send, set the Recv PW parameter.

+If the password specified by Recv PW does not match the remote end's value for Send PW (in a Connection profile), Ascend-Send-Passwd (in a RADIUS user profile), or Ascend-Send-Secret (in a RADIUS user profile), the MAX disconnects the link.

-In this mode the Name/Password profile functions as an alias for the Connection Profile.
+6 Set the value for Template Connection #.

+Use the default, Template Connection=#0 (the Answer profile), to specify that the Name/Name/Password profile use the Answer Profile as a template.

+This mode supports clients dialing in over PPP and ARA, but does not support a router dialing in.

+- Specify a profile number between 1 and 31 to use the Connection Profile to which the number refers. - 7 Save your changes.